A deep solver for BSDEs with jumps: Numerical results

 By rearranging terms, we can write

 Next, we need to determine the jump size distribution.
 We denote by $f_{\epsilon^+}$ such density.
 Recalling the general form of the L\'evy measure of a compound Poisson process we can write

 It is possible to sample from such distribution by means of the acceptance rejection method as outlined in \cite{Cont2003}.
-Finally, we also introduce a diffusion approximation of small jumps.
-The coefficient of the diffusion approximation is given by
+Finally, we also introduce a diffusion approximation of small jumps. {The variance for the small jumps is given by since the second term vanishes for small $\epsilon$, and hence, the diffusion coefficient is set to}

 Again, due to the particular structure of the L\'evy measure, we can split the computation between the positive and negative jumps.
 For the positive jumps we have

 and similarly for the negative jumps.
 In summary, to simulate the CGMY process $L$, we introduce the discrete time approximation $L^\epsilon$ given by